Faire/faire-detekt-rules/README.md

 detektPlugins(rootProject.libs.faire.detekt.rules)
 ```

-You may need to add jitpack as a maveen repository:
+You may need to add jitpack as a maven repository:
 ```groovy
 maven {
   url = uri("https://jitpack.io")